JEFworks-Lab/jefworks-lab.github.io/join.md

     <div id="collapseTwo" class="collapse" aria-labelledby="headingTwo" data-parent="#accordionExample">
       <div class="card-body"><p>
 <div markdown="1">
-We accept current graduate-level rotation students in Biomedical Engineering at Johns Hopkins University.
-We also accept current graduate-level rotation students from other departments at Johns Hopkins University on a case-by-case basis.
+We accept current PhD and Master's rotation students in Biomedical Engineering at Johns Hopkins University.
+We also accept current PhD rotation students from other departments at Johns Hopkins University.
 If you are interested in rotating in this lab, we recommend this guide:

-1. Email Prof. Fan with the subject line “Graduate Rotation Application: [your name]”.
+1. Email Prof. Fan with the subject line “[PhD or Master's] Rotation Application: [your name]”.
 Include in the body of the email:
 - A few sentences about who you are and why you are interested in this lab.
 This serves as your ‘cover letter.’
 - A copy of your CV
-- Optional: Contact information (both email and phone number) for 2 to 4 references
-If Prof. Fan does not respond within a week, candidates are highly encouraged to followup and email again.
+- Optional: Contact information (both email and phone number) for 2 to 4 references If Prof. Fan does not respond within a week, candidates are highly encouraged to followup and email again.
 <br><br>
 2. If we like your application, we will reach out and set up a time for an on-site visit.
 The on-site visit will take 1 to 2 hours and will allow you to see the lab space, and have one-on-one discussions with Prof. Fan as well as others in the lab including post-docs, graduate students and other undergraduate students to give you a better sense of who you may be working with.